pulp/pulpproject.org/content-plugins.md

 ## Role Based Access Control Support

 Role Based Access Support (RBAC) is still under active development.
-While the functionality is available in Pulcore, each plugin must add it separately.
+While the functionality is available in Pulpcore, each plugin must add it separately.
 Currently, the only plugin that has a robust implementation is Pulp Container.

 ## Cloud Storage